 Our New York data is refreshed every month to reflect current rates, offers, and lender availability in your state.

 For home improvements in New York, the best option depends on your equity.
 If you have equity, a HELOC offers the lowest rates.
-If not, unsecured personal loans from LightStream or SoFi are excellent — no home equity needed and funds arrive in 1–3 days.
+If not, unsecured personal loans from LightStream or SoFi are excellent, no home equity needed and funds arrive in 1 to 3 days.

-In New York, the highest-ROI home improvements are typically kitchen remodels (60–80% ROI), bathroom updates (60–67% ROI), and adding energy-efficient windows (65–73% ROI).
-Curb appeal projects also return 75–100% in competitive markets like New York City.
+In New York, the highest-ROI home improvements are typically kitchen remodels (60 to 80% ROI), bathroom updates (60 to 67% ROI), and adding energy-efficient windows (65 to 73% ROI).
+Curb appeal projects also return 75 to 100% in competitive markets like New York City.

 Yes, you can get a home improvement loan in New York with bad credit.
 Avant and Upstart accept scores as low as 580 and 300 respectively.
-The tradeoff is higher rates (15–36% APR).
+The tradeoff is higher rates (15 to 36% APR).
 Alternatively, FHA Title I loans are available with no minimum credit score.